 Problems with mold.
 A large presence of mold and mildew in the basement or crawl space can significantly worsen over time.
 Severe damage from mold can affect your home and personal property, while allergens from mold spores and dust mite waste damage your health.

 How can we help?
 We install moisture proof systems in both crawl spaces and basements to prevent high humidity levels and moisture from entering the home, and we've done so for over 25 years!

-We provide FREE mold & dust mite control quotes to homeowners in our service area, covering both the Connecticut and New York area.
-Some of the areas include: Yonkers, Stamford, Norwalk, Fairfield, New Haven, Danbury, White Plains, Greenwich, Ossining, New Rochelle and cities nearby!
+We provide FREE mold & dust mite control quotes to homeowners in our service area, covering both the Connecticut area.
+Some of the areas include: Stamford, Norwalk, West Hartford, Greenwich, Fairfield, Hamden, Poughkeepsie, Milford, Trumbull, Darien and cities nearby!

 (Click for more information about each problem.)

 At Connecticut Basement Systems, we can help you find easy solutions for controlling mold, dust mites, rot, and humidity in your home.

 Our warrantied products can eliminate sources of standing water.
 We can also seal your basement or crawl space from outside humidity, while our energy-efficient dehumidifiers keep your space dry and healthier than ever.

 We've been fixing damp, moldy spaces since 1987, and we have the experience and products you need to keep your space dry all the time!